-Definition of Total Disability

-Our definition of total disability is a true "own occupation" definition.
+Definition of Total Disability Our definition of total disability is a true "own occupation" definition.
 Total disability means that solely due to sickness or an injury, you are not able to perform the substantial and material duties of your occupation, even if you are at work in another occupation.
 Your occupation means the occupation (or occupations, if more than one) in which you are gainfully employed for the majority of the time during the 12 months prior to the time you become disabled.
-If you have limited your occupation to the performance of the substantial and material duties of a single specialty, underwriters will deem that specialty to be your occupation provided that your industry widely recognizes that occupation as a specialty.
+If you have limited your occupation to the performance of the substantial and material duties of a single specialty, we will deem that specialty to be your occupation provided that your industry widely recognizes that occupation as a specialty.
+Our definition of disability has purposefully been designed to allow an individual who is receiving disability benefits to continue to collect benefits and simultaneously be employed in another occupation.